jiayiwus1x/Amoebot/README.md

 ## Description

 We create a robot is composed of a skin and a bulk.
-The skin is composed with adaptable vicsek particles and bulk is made up of passive particles.
+The skin is composed with adaptable Vicsek particles and bulk is made up of passive particles.
 We then simulate the movement of this robot though an obstacle course.

 ## Usage

 Please follow along these jupyter notebooks:
 1. adaptive_robot.ipynb

 Simulating a flocking robot that moves downward through a maze.
 The sizes of the maze/robot and the interactions between them are customizable.

 2.interactive-soft robot.ipynb

 Creating an enviornment where you can change the maze in real time.

 ## Contributing